NREL/torc/docs/explanation/configuration.rst

 Configuration
 #############

-Torc provides these mechanisms to configure a workflow of jobs.
+Torc provides these mechanisms to configure a workflow of jobs:

+- Workflow specification
+- Commands file
+- CLI commands
+- API calls

 Refer to :ref:`jobs` for complete information about how to define jobs.

 .. _workflow-specification: